Tsimane - Pluma Lodge

 Fly Anglers and Barefoot Guide Studying a Stream

-The Itirisama is regarded by many as Tsimane's crown jewel.
-The river is similar in size and volume to the high sector of the Pluma River.
-The Itirisama has a steeper gradient and more rugged terrain.
-The Itirisama runs from west to east through rugged canyons.
-Deep pools flanked by canyon walls make this the most physically intense section of river to wade and fish, but the scenic rewards and large dorado make it worth the effort.
+The Itirisama River is regarded as Tsimane's crown jewel.
+It is similar in size and volume to the high sector of the Pluma River but has a steeper gradient and more rugged terrain.
+The river runs from west to east through rugged canyons, with deep pools flanked by canyon walls.
+This section of the river is physically intense for wading and fishing, but the scenic rewards and large dorado make it worth the effort.

-The Itirisama is Tsimane's coldest and clearest river, making fishing more technical.
-You are less likely to catch large numbers of dorado, but you are more likely to catch your best dorado of the week.
+The Itirisama is the coldest and clearest river in Tsimane, making fishing more technical.
+While you are less likely to catch large numbers of dorado, you are more likely to catch your best dorado of the week.
 This sector has the lowest population of resident dorado but the highest average size.
-Some are huge, but tricking them in the small clear water is difficult.
+Some dorado are huge, but catching them in the small clear water is difficult.
 In some of the far upstream pools, you'll find large numbers of big pacu, which can be caught using fruit imitations, streamers, and big dry flies.

 Pluma River Golden Dorado